-Duncan Ross GAICD: Director
+Duncan Ross GAICD: Director (Resigned November 2014)

 Duncan is an experienced investment banker and management consultant, primarily working in technology, music and media fields.
 He is currently CEO of Vogel Ross, a venture consulting and management practice based in Sydney.
 Duncan is a graduate of AICD and has been involved with Variety for nearly 20 years as a volunteer fundraiser, bash entrant, committee member and Board member.
-He is currently the Chair of the Revenue Committee.
+Duncan resigned from the Board in November 2014.